-- The Principal, assisted by the two Vice Principals, will be responsible for the admission of students.
+- The Co-Principals, assisted by our Senior Management Team, will be responsible for the admission of students.

 - The main entry points to the College are at 14, 16 and 18.